tajroshith/terraform-S3-bucket/README.md

 ![](02.jpg)

-When we check our local directory we could see that the tf state file in the directory has become empty
+When we check our local directory we could see that the tf state file in the local directory has become empty

 ```sh
 taj@ubuntu:~$ ls -l